wleader/PeachtreeBus/README.md

 Packages Update 0.9.10

-One of the referenced packages Microsoft.Data.SqlClient version 5.1.2 had a known vulnerablity so its been updated.
+One of the referenced packages Microsoft.Data.SqlClient version 5.1.2 had a known vulnerability so its been updated.
 Other packages have been updated too.

 ### January 12th, 2024